 Bonk has three hit points to start with, which can be replenished in increments by finding fruits and vegetables, while small hearts will replenish an entire hit point, and large hearts refill all of Bonk’s health.
 Meanwhile, two blue hearts are hidden in the game, and will increase Bonk’s maximum hit points by one.

 Additionally, Bonk can find pieces of meat, which serve as power-ups.
 Finding one piece of meat supercharges Bonk, who can use his diving headbutt to stun all on-screen enemies (defying all logic, this includes enemies in midair).
 Finding a second piece of meat when powered up will send Bonk into a temporary invincibility.
 You can even skip the stacking and go straight to invincibility if you find a big piece of meat.

-The core gameplay is pretty darn fun, though it must be said that Bonk’s movements and jumps feel slower than those of Mario or Sonic.
-It’s nothing major, but if you’re used to the more popular platforming heroes of the era, then Bonk’s relatively slower controls do become noticeable.
+The core gameplay is decently fun, though it must be said that Bonk’s movements and jumps feel slower than those of Mario or Sonic.
+If you’re used to the more popular platforming heroes of the era, then Bonk’s relatively slower controls have noticeably aged.